sas448/CS1632_Fall2020/course-info.md

 persistent and can be viewed by asynchronous students later on.
 I wlll be monitoring Teams posts during the lecture.

-    If it is not a comment specific to lectures or deliverables but just a message you wanted to broadcast to the entire class (e.g. "I'm looking for a project partner"), you can use Microsoft Teams.

 2. Offline

     Please use the Teams "Posts" tab on the "General" channel if you have a